Tony-Btian/SkyPulseUAV/README.md

 ### Connect and Collaborate
 Stay updated with our progress, engage in discussions, and explore collaboration opportunities by following our repository and joining our community.

-Let's transform the landscape of emergency response and environmental analysis together with SkyPulseUVA!
+Let's transform the landscape of emergency response and environmental analysis together with SkyPulseUAV!

 ## License